janlajara/vuex-practice/README.md

 A quick practice project that displays the products of a fake store.
 Vuex is used for storing the currency rates and performing price conversions for the products.

-The following public apis where used:
+The following public apis were used:
 - [FakeStore](https://fakestoreapi.com)
 - [Currency Api](https://github.com/fawazahmed0/currency-api)